-ENVIRONMENT: Singing for Change grantees have included Growing Places Indy, which works to "cultivate wellness in the community through urban agriculture, food access and awareness and practices for healthy, sustainable living"; Harlem Grown, which "transforms abandoned community lots into accessible gardens in partnership with local public schools and the community"; Black Warrior Riverkeeper, Mobile Baykeeper, and Dominican Organic Agriculture Movement.
-Some of this grantmaking involves environmental education, including EarthEcho International, whose mission is to "empower youth to take action that protects and restores our water planet."
+ENVIRONMENT: Singing for Change grantees include Growing Places Indy, which works to "cultivate wellness in the community through urban agriculture, food access and awareness and practices for healthy, sustainable living"; Harlem Grown, which "transforms abandoned community lots into accessible gardens in partnership with local public schools and the community"; Black Warrior Riverkeeper, Mobile Baykeeper, and Dominican Organic Agriculture Movement.
+Some of this grantmaking involves environmental education, including EarthEcho International, which seeks to "empower youth to take action that protects and restores our water planet."
 G

 DISASTER RELIEF & HUMANITARIAN WORK: Regional staple Jimmy Buffett has supported the Southern United States and beyond.
-He's supported places like Florida Association for Volunteer Action in the Caribbean and the Americas (FAVACA).
-Singing for Change recently completed its four-year commitment to funding infrastructure rebuilding in Haiti, but states that it hopes to continuesupporting "similar agriculture projects to spur self-sufficiency in areas that need technical assistance and some small grants."
-Money has also gone to globalbike inc., a "a grassroots nonprofit that supplies bicycles in third world countries to health care workers in poverty-stricken areas," and several outfits that have supported recovery efforts after Hurricane Katrina.
+He has supported places like Florida Association for Volunteer Action in the Caribbean and the Americas (FAVACA).
+Singing for Change recently completed its four-year commitment to funding infrastructure rebuilding in Haiti, but states that it hopes to continue supporting "similar agriculture projects to spur self-sufficiency in areas that need technical assistance and some small grants."
+Buffet has also supported globalbike inc., a "a grassroots nonprofit that supplies bicycles in third world countries to health care workers in poverty-stricken areas," and several organizations that have supported recovery efforts after Hurricane Katrina.
 One of these is Just the Right Attitude, which has helped evacuees and displaced homeowners.
 Buffett has also supported Points of Light Institute/HandsOn Network, working toward disaster relief and preparedness.
 HandsOn Network includes 13 HandsOn Action Centers that are currently serving Alabama, Mississippi, Florida, and Louisiana, all of which were impacted by the oil spill.

-LOOKING FORWARD: Assorted sums have also gone to arts outfits such as St. Bart's Music Festival, and toward health outfits such as the American Cancer Society.
-In addition to Singing for Change, Buffett might have other more direct ways of giving that aren't reflected on the charity's website or on recent 990s.
+LOOKING FORWARD: Buffet supports the St. Bart's Music Festival, and health organizations such as the American Cancer Society.
+In addition to Singing for Change, Buffett might have other more direct ways of giving that are not reflected on the charity's website or on recent 990s.